 The Gospel is always spoken directly to sinners.
 If what you hear doesn’t use the word “you,” it could be a good description about God or Jesus.
 But it’s not quite the Gospel, for the Gospel says it straight out: “You are forgiven.”
 “Jesus died for you.”

 If you’ve been changed by God’s Word, you’ll begin to see God’s faithfulness in spite of what you see around you in the world.
 If it’s caused you to trust God even though the world says you’re a loser, then you can be sure you’ve been hit by the Gospel.

 Finally, he instructs us to be aware of the following things:

 Law and gospel aren’t things to be defined.
-They’re the ways we experience these two things God is doing in the Creation:
+They’re the ways we experience these two things God is doing:

 - God is working to eliminate the you who turns away and puts your trust in other things.
 When the law does its work, that’s what God is doing.